Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 | Verify | 04-verify.md | TypeScript check, lint, build, tests (if --test), PR (if --pr) |

-My custom sub-agents (16 agents)
+My custom sub-agents

 A sub-agent is a "mini-Claude" dispatched for a specific task.
 It explores, analyzes, then sends a summary back to the main context.
-Upside: it can read 120K tokens and only return 1-2K.
+Upside: it can read 120K tokens and return only 1-2K.

 Exploration